MiguelGarciaTH/baremetal-razor/README.md

 So far, Razor is the one with best results.
 It seems simples and it integrates with Puppet.
-Before continuing see this [video](https://www.youtube.com/watch?v=cR1bOg0IU5U) at a Puppet conference.
+Before continuing, see this [video](https://www.youtube.com/watch?v=cR1bOg0IU5U) at a Puppet conference.
 It is the best video to explain what it is and how it works.

 # Razor